andreasolden/simulate_triple_difference/README.md

 - [registerDoRNG(seed = 2211)] Random seed is set at line 533 of 2_simulate.R

 ### Memory and Runtime Requirements

-> INSTRUCTIONS: Memory and compute-time requirements may also be relevant or even critical.
-Some example text follows.
-It may be useful to break this out by Table/Figure/section of processing.
-For instance, some estimation routines might run for weeks, but data prep and creating figures might only take a few minutes.

-#### Summary

 Approximate time needed to reproduce the analyses on a standard (CURRENT YEAR) desktop machine: